PE at Granard

 We believe that active bodies create active minds and that skills and discipline learnt doing physical activity and sport lead to a variety of key skills that positively impact on learning across the whole curriculum.
 Children develop skills on a personal level: confidence, resilience, staying calm under pressure, taking pride in achievements, commitment, respect and fairness.
 In addition, citizenship and life skills develop: leadership, independence and teamwork.

 The skills that children develop very much link to metacognition (PLUGS), our approach to teaching pupils to be more independent in their learning, and to our 6Rs: Ready, Responsible, Respectful, Resourceful, Resilient, Reflective.
-To this end, we also partner with Regenerate Ashburton who have run a number of successful mentoring programmes with our Year 6 children and Ark Putney Academy (APA), who have sent us six form sports specialist students to support PE lessons.
+To this end, we also partner with Regenerate Ashburton who have run a number of successful mentoring programmes with our Year 6 children and Ark Putney Academy (APA), who have sent us sixth form sports specialist students to support PE lessons.

 In line with the National Curriculum, our aim for our children is to: